mcolella326/mcolella326.github.io/_projects/2018-05-04-traction-circle.md

 ---
 # Background

-The goal of this project was to use an onboard data acquisition system to better determine the loading distribution in the Cooper Union Formula SAE racecar suspension system throughout a typical autocross event.
-Each corner of the vehicle was equipped with a coilover-linear potentiometer system; the force exerted on each suspension member was determined by using real-time displacement data in conjunction with the spring constant and damper coefficient for each coilover.
-Using these suspension forces, we determined the force exerted on each tire and used this value as a baseline to improve suspension system effectiveness.
-Additionally, a traction circle (a plot showing the extents of lateral and longitudinal acceleration of the vehicle throughout the autocross event) was generated for a set of drivers and was used to identify weak areas among drivers and to compare actual vehicle performance relative to design constraints.
+The goal of this project was to utilize an onboard data acquisition system to accurately determine the loading distribution in the Cooper Union Formula SAE racecar suspension system during a typical autocross event.
+Each corner of the vehicle was equipped with a coilover-linear potentiometer system; the force exerted on each suspension member was calculated using real-time displacement data along with the spring constant and damper coefficient for each coilover.
+Using these suspension forces, we determined the force exerted on each tire and used this value as a baseline to enhance suspension system effectiveness.
+Additionally, a traction circle (a plot showing the extents of lateral and longitudinal acceleration of the vehicle during the autocross event) was generated for a set of drivers to identify weak areas among drivers and compare actual vehicle performance relative to design constraints.

 # Project Description

 We characterized the suspension performance of the 2018 Cooper Motorsports FSAE vehicle under accelerating, braking, and cornering conditions by placing linear potentiometers alongside the coilover shocks of the suspension system and recording their deflections during a test autocross event.
 These deflections were used to calculate the movement of the suspension system.
-Using known spring and damping coefficients, we calculated the force through the spring-damper system, which can then be used to calculate the weight on the tires.
-Understanding these loads is essential to minimize the weight of the suspension system.
-Furthermore, understanding how loads are distributed throughout the suspension system can help with structural integrity and make suspension theory easier to apply for future vehicles.
+Using known spring and damping coefficients, we calculated the force through the spring-damper system, which was then used to determine the weight on the tires.
+Understanding these loads was essential for minimizing the weight of the suspension system and ensuring its structural integrity.
+This knowledge also aided in applying suspension theory to future vehicle designs.

 <div class="gallery-box">
   <div class="gallery_two">